tbielawa/bitmath/docsite/source/module.rst

 constants and are used for reference.
 Some of which effect output or behavior.

+.. versionchanged:: 1.0.7 The formatting strings were not available for manupulate/inspection in earlier versions

 .. note:: Modifying these variables will change the default
           representation indefinitely.
 Use the
           :py:func:`bitmath.format` context manager to limit